flyteorg/flytectl/docs/source/index.rst

 Configuration
 =============

-Flytectl allows you to configure using a YAML file or by passing every configuration value on the command-line.
+Flytectl allows you to communicate with FlyteAdmin using a YAML file or by passing every configuration value on the command-line.
 The following configuration can be used for the setup:

 Basic Configuration